mvolkmann/blog/src/swift/Fastlane.md

 ## Generating Screenshots

 1. From the `fastlane` subdirectory enter `bundle exec fastlane screenshots`.
-   Supposedly this runs faster than just entering `fastlane screenshots`.
+   This runs faster than just entering `fastlane screenshots`.
    This generates a lot of output and takes several minutes to complete.
 1. The produced screenshot `.png` files will be in `fastlane/screenshots` directory.